Andkhoy District: Location

 The district is surrounded by five other districts: Khani Chahar Bagh, Khwaja Du Koh, Dawlatabad, Qaramqol, and Qurghan.
 Khwaja Du Koh is located in Jowzjan Province.
 The district used to border Turkmenistan.

 Economy

 Most people are engaged in agriculture and livestock activities.
 The main crops are wheat, barley, maize and potatoes.
 There is a lack of irrigation systems, fertilizers, pesticides, and a trade center.

 There is also a rug-and-carpet industry, leather factories, tailoring, and embroidery.

 Education, Healthcare, and Government

 There are 11 schools in the district, but they are underfunded, underskilled, understaffed, and undersupplied.

 The district has health centers, pharmacies, and a 20-bed hospital, but there is a lack of ambulances and trained doctors.

 The Afghan Government has strong control over the area, so most people use that judicial system.
-However, the Taliban still appointed a shadow judge.
+However, the Taliban government still appointed a shadow judge.
 There is also widespread corruption among government officials in Andkhoy.